m-clark/noiris/README.md

 interesting or accessible (in my opinion), and more useful for instruction and workshops.
-Far too often examples use `iris`, `mtcars`, etc. for convenience, but these are actually inconvenient for demonstrating real data and modeling problems, or are too small to even be realistic.
+Far too often examples use `iris`, `mtcars`, etc. for convenience, but these are actually inconvenient for demonstrating common data and modeling problems, or are too small to even be realistic.

 This package will provide larger and at some point messier data.
 The bias is towards data that could be understood regardless of